 (6) Denial or Termination of Authorization.
-Parents aggrieved by DTA's denial or termination of a child care referral may pursue their grievance through the DTA Fair Hearing Process.
+Parents aggrieved by the DTA's denial or termination of a child care authorization by the Department of Transitional Assistancereferral may pursue their grievance through the DTA Fair Hearing Process.

 (7) Continuity of Care.
-Subject to appropriation, parent(s) seeking to continue eligibility upon the closure of the family's DTA Related Child Care Program authorization or termination of transitional or post-transitional TAFDC benefits may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12 (1) through (4) is resolved.
+Subject to appropriation, parent(s) seeking to continue eligibility upon the closure of the family's DTA Employment ServicesRelated Child Care Program authorization or termination of transitional or post-transitional TAFDC benefits may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12 (1) through (4) is resolved.

-10.06 Department of Children and Families (DCF)-Related Child Care Program
+Supportive10.06 Department of Children and Families (DCF)-Related Child Care Program

-Subject to appropriation, DCF may issue referrals for children that are receiving, or at risk of receiving protective services, as defined at 606 CMR 10.02, through the DCF-Related Child Care Program, as described in 606 CMR 10.06(1) through (9).
-DCF referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DCF and in accordance with the general provisions for subsidized child care described in 606 CMR 10.03, unless otherwise noted.
+Subject to appropriation, DCF may issue authorizations or referrals for children that are receiving, or at risk of receiving protective services, as defined at 606 CMR 10.02, through the SupportiveDCF-Related Child Care Program, as described in 606 CMR 10.06(1) through (9).
+DCF-authorizations or referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DCF and in accordance with the general provisions for subsidized child care described in 606 CMR 10.03, unless otherwise noted.

 (1) Authorization.
-For any child receiving or at risk of receiving protective services through DCF, DCF may issue a written or electronic referral for child care services to the parent.
+For any child receiving or at risk of receiving protective services through DCF, DCF may issue a written authorization or electronic referral for child care services to the parent.

 (2) Referral and Waitlist.
-DCF or its designee will determine the appropriateness of and authorize all referrals for DCF-related child care, and may either:
+DCF or its designee will determine the appropriateness of and authorize all referrals for supportiveDCF-related child care, and may either:

-(a) refer the parent to a Subsidy Administrator authorized by EEC to provide DCF-related child care appropriate to the age and needs of the child; or
+(a) -(a) refer the parent to a Subsidy Administrator authorized by EEC to provide DCFrelated child care educator/provider with supportive child care openings appropriate to the age and needs of the child; or